iamashraff/Postfix-Evaluation/README.md

 # Postfix Evaluation (Java)
 Simple Java source code application to *Evaluate Postfix Expression*.

 ## License
-The source code has been published on GitHub Repository under *MIT License*.
+The source code has been published on GitHub Repository under *MIT License*.<br>
 Please visit `LICENSE` file to read the details about the license.

 ## How to Use
 Invoke method `evalPostfix(String)` with string parameter of postfix expression.